shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 This is how you could use `run_tests`, `vd`, and `vde` to test lab02_even (a directory that contains a `tests` subdirectory):<br>

-Copy each bash script from 211-starter-pack/bin into the lab02_even directory (complete this step from the 211-starter-pack directory -- if you type `pwd`, you should see your/path/211-starter-pack):
+Copy each bash script from 211-starter-pack/bin into the lab02_even directory (this examples is completed from the 211-starter-pack directory as downloaded, but your paths may differ based on how you've set up your environment):
 ```
 $ cp bin/run_tests 211/lab02_even/
 $ cp bin/vd 211/lab02_even/